econia-labs/econia-v5/doc/architecture.md

    `SHALL` transact against a global base/quote vault for the entire market.
 1. There `SHALL` be a hard-coded constant restricting the number of open orders each user is allowed to have.
+1. Each user `SHALL` have a market accounts map of type `aptos_std::smart_table::SmartTable` which lists the markets they have open market accounts for.

 ### Market vaults